-Retinol is made from vitamin A and goes on your skin.
+Retinol is made from vitamin A and is added to creams to go on your skin.
 It boosts collagen production and plumps out skin, reducing fine lines and wrinkles.
 It also improves skin tone and color, and reduces mottled patches on the skin.

 Using a retinol-based product may cause the skin's top layer (the epidermis) to become dry and flaky.
 Be sure to wear moisturizer and sunscreen when using it or speak to your dermatologist about alternatives.